 \subsection{Dual Gaussian Splatting}

-We propose a dual Gaussian splatting framework that combines far-field environment reflections obtained by querying a learnable spherical feature map using the spherical mipmap (Sph-Mip) encoding with near-field specular effects captured by an auxiliary set of Gaussian particles.
+We propose a dual Gaussian splatting framework that combines far-field specular reflections obtained by querying a learnable spherical feature map using the spherical mipmap (Sph-Mip) encoding with near-field specular reflections captured by an auxiliary set of Gaussians.
 The global and local specular features are subsequently fused by a physically-aware shader to predict specular radiance.
-An overview of ours framework is shown in Fig.~\ref{fig:pipeline}.
+An overview of our framework is shown in Fig.~\ref{fig:pipeline}.